rich-7941/English-Water/content/english/pages/Turning-water-on-off.md

 You should only use your external stop tap in emergencies, such as a leak on the water supply pipe between your internal and external stop taps.

-## How to Find and Use Your Internal Stop Tap
+## How to find and use your internal stop tap

 Your internal stop tap is usually located in one of the following places and resembles a tap handle without a spout: